Zhengning County: Economy

-Zhengning County's important agriculture products are tobacco, green onion and apples.
+Zhengning County's important agriculture products are tobacco, scallion and apples.
 It also has several coal mines.
+Locals also make wicker dustpans.

 Administrative divisions

-Zhengning County is divided to 8 towns and 2 townships.
+Zhengning County is divided to 8 towns, 1 township and 1 ethnic township.
 The county government is located in Shanhe town.
 Until 1930, it was governed from Luochuan (35.3213°N 108.2125°E).
 In 2005 Luochuan was abolished as a township and placed under Yonghe town.